guiklose/guiklose/README.md

 ---

 ### 🚀 What I'm Working On
-- 📱 Building multi-platform appications
+- 📱 Building multi-platform applications
 - 🤖 Exploring AI tools and backend automation
 - ⚙️ Designing scalable architectures in Django and Node.js